 George Eastman Museum - Now open, the world’s oldest photography museum and one of the oldest film archives holds millions of objects and offers screenings, concerts, and picturesque gardens.

-Memorial Art Gallery - Newly reopened with ethereal views of The Path to Paradise: Judith Schaechter’s Stained-Glass Art and Ja’Tovia Gary’s Giverny I (NÉGRESSE IMPÉRIALE), a film installation connecting the artist’s everyday experience as a Black woman with art history
+Memorial Art Gallery - Now open with ethereal views of The Path to Paradise: Judith Schaechter’s Stained-Glass Art.

 Rochester Museum and Science Center - Expand young minds at the planetarium, nature center, museum, and Electricity Theater, where Tesla coils create indoor bolts of musical lightning.

-Strong Museum - The National Museum of Play is now open with The Lost World of Dragons; plus the world’s most comprehensive collection of toys, dolls, board games, and video games; on Sept.
+Strong Museum - The National Museum of Play is now open with the world’s most comprehensive collection of toys, dolls, board games, and video games; on Sept.
 26, baseball-themed exhibit Big League Fun opens.

 Susan B. Anthony Museum & House - Tour the home of the legendary American civil rights leader.